SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 rails scaffold taxon_works:task ...
 ```

-To create a Vue.js based stub use the `--vue` flag.
+To create a Vue.js-based stub use the `--vue` flag.
 When using this parameter do not include method params:

 ```ruby
 rails generate taxon_works:task print_labels labels/ --vue